syncfusion/blazor-docs/src/charts/bullet-chart/legend.md

 ---
-title: "Legend in Blazor Bullet Chart component | Syncfusion"
+title: "Legend in the Blazor Bullet Chart component | Syncfusion"

 component: "Bullet Chart"

-description: "Learn here all about Legend of Syncfusion Bullet Chart (SfBulletChart) component and more."
+description: "Learn here all about the Legend of Syncfusion Bullet Chart (SfBulletChart) component and more."
 ---

-# Legend in Blazor Bullet Chart (SfBulletChart)
+# Legend in the Blazor Bullet Chart (SfBulletChart)

-Legend is used to provide valuable information for interpreting what the Bullet Chart displays.
-The legends can be represented in various colors, positions, shapes or other identifiers based on data and it can be enabled by [`Visible`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartLegendSettings.html#Syncfusion_Blazor_Charts_BulletChartLegendSettings_Visible) property to **true** in [`BulletChartLegendSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartLegendSettings.html).
+Legend is used to provide a valuable information for interpreting what the Bullet Chart displays.
+The legends can be represented in various colors, positions, shapes or other identifiers based on the data and it can be enabled by the [`Visible`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartLegendSettings.html#Syncfusion_Blazor_Charts_BulletChartLegendSettings_Visible) property to **true** in the [`BulletChartLegendSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartLegendSettings.html).

 ```csharp
 @using Syncfusion.Blazor.Charts